irschad/create-helm-chart/README.md

 The project involves creating a shared Helm chart to:
 1. Reuse common configurations across all microservices.
 2. Configure dynamic environment variables for each microservice.
-3. Validate and lint template and values files.
+3. Validate and lint the configuration.
+4. Perform dry run for installation on k8s cluster.

 ### Key Steps